Jaxsbr/iblogyo/source/_posts/boxyvault-lambda-infra.md

 Thus far I've been using bash scripts to invoke the AWS CLI in order to create my infrastructure, but I'm quite curios to see if I can also get into some CI/CD tools, e.g. Github Actions or AWS's code build tools.
 My two requirements are:

 - The CI/CD process or pipelines is also declared as code, nothing manually configured
-- Secrets or tokens are secure an has a well documentend approach for setting up.
+- Secrets or tokens are secure an has a well documented approach for setting up.

 This is important to me because I don't know if Boxyvault will be a Saas or a open source project, but both would benefit from having everything defined as code due to the flexibility and speed it will provide.